By Michael Shanks

 We soccer fans and players commune in other contexts as well, but often times we feel like “an individual in a crowd”.

 For example, new studies show that even as the Internet binds us in a network, it isolates us as individuals.
 Don’t get me wrong, the Internet is amazing, but the roar of the crowd connects souls like no video conference or chat room ever could.
-So get out there and player soccer and get out there watch a soccer game live.
+So get out there and play soccer and get out there and watch a soccer game live at the stadium if you can.